 As the drama fills courtrooms, offices and boardrooms outside of the theatre, faces have been seen peering from the buildings upper windows: spiritual guardians of this 1927 edifice.
 Ghost tours pass by the site regularly as the Mediterranean Revival structure sits forlornly with its doors locked.
 The theatre opened gloriously as the Player’s State Theatre on New Year’s Day 1927—a jewel in the Paramount crown.
 All the amenities of the best theatres were incorporated here including a huge Wurlitzer Concert Grand Organ and air conditioning.
 Riding high on the great Florida Land Boom of the 20s, the theatre’s fortunes ran out when the real estate bubble burst.
 The theatre closed in the early 1930s.
 It was not until 1955 that it would resume use as a theatre, but only after being transformed for use as a live-performance venue.

 It struggled even as a legitimate theatre, though it did host a grand assortment of prominent actors and productions on its boards.
-Samuel Becket’s Waiting for Godot had its American premier here and the stage has seen the work of such noted thespians as Jose Ferrer, Hume Cronyn, Jessica Tandy and Ethel Merman.
+Samuel Becket’s Waiting for Godot had its American premiere here and the stage has seen the work of such noted thespians as Jose Ferrer, Hume Cronyn, Jessica Tandy, and Ethel Merman.
 But, until the actors in the current drama come to a resolution, the theatre and the spirits peering from its windows will continue to wait for Godot’s eminent arrival.

 Bandell, Brian.
 “Coconut Grove Playhouse hit with foreclosure.”
 South Florida Business Journal.
 17 January 2013.